robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/maximum-subarray.md

 Therefore, the sum traversing the midpoint is `6` (left + mid + right = `6`).

 Finally, we return the largest value between the left subarray, middle, and right subarray, which is `6`.

+## Alternative Algorithm
+The following algorithm is $O(n)$.

+The idea is to calculate, for each array position, the maximum sum of a subarray that ends at that position.
+After this, the answer for the problem is the maximum of those sums.

 ## Dynamic Programming
 ### Kadane's Algorithm
 TODO